anonshubh/newspaper_website/README.md

 # NewspaperWebsite
-This is Basic Newspaper Website made using Django__ Users can create their account and post articles and also write comments.
+This is Basic Newspaper Website made using Django <br />
+Users can create their account and post articles and also write comments.